jonthompson/surfactuator/README.md

 ## Power:
+* Since everything except the actuators is very low draw all wiring can be 18-20AWG
 * REMOVE 5V REGULATOR JUMPER ON L298N.
 This is a small jumper by itself on the board.
 * Wire power to the LM2596 "in" solder pads.
 Wire this to something that is not always powered or you'll kill your battery.
 * Also solder a lead onto the LM2596 "in" solder pads to go directly to the L298N 12V in.